 There, of course, are two varieties of them.
 They are the sour type and the sweet type.
 When it is not mature it is green in colour.
 It is dark yellow when it is ripe, though.

 Well….What are its health-giving properties?it contains fibres, helps you lose weight, supports the digestive system helps your blood sugar level, is good for blood pressure fights infections and helps you sleep better.

 Now let me tell you guys, of its nutritional value.
 It is rich in carbohydrates, fat, proteins, vitamin A and minerals.
 What a creation!What a fruit!

 When I was in the UK I worked for a restaurant and I was amazed to find out star fruit served with the salad at high prices.
 I learnt its worth then.

 You don’t want to forget to taste this watery fruit if you ever visit this island.

 This is an evergreen tree bearing a miraculous fruit.
 Though it is not native to Sri Lanka it grows well in most parts of the island.
 Ripe ‘Anoda’ contains a pleasant white pulp that can be eaten and has seeds that do not digest.

 This white pulp is eaten as it is or made into a nourishing drink which soothes your whole self.
 It is available in the local market and there is a considerable demand for this fruit.

-Being rich in energy, carbohydrates, sugar, dietary fiber, fat and protein it is well liked by many, both locals and foreigners.
+Being rich in energy, carbohydrates, sugar, dietary fibre, fat and protein it is well liked by many, both locals and foreigners.
 It is a rich source of vitamin B, C and minerals.
-Native doctors use it for hair lice, fever, wounds, cough, constipation, hypertension and diarrhea.
+Native doctors use it for hair lice, fever, wounds, cough, constipation, hypertension and diarrhoea.
 Although not known by many it is a remedy for cancer too !!